yichunzhao/entity-validation/README.md

 What difference?
 @Valid marks property, method parameters or return type for validation cascading.

-@Validated used in Spring MVC, marks class, nmethod arguments

-@Validated may validate group constraints.
+@Validated used in Spring MVC, marks class, method arguments; validate group constraints.

 ### Catch a constrain violation exception